MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ### Design considerations - Infrastructure

-- Use the same log analytics workspace that’s used for the Windows Virtual Desktop platform.
+- Use the same log analytics workspace that's used for the Windows Virtual Desktop platform.
 - The Session Host Performance counters are collected and logged.
 - Use network performance monitoring for user experience management.
 - Set up an alerting model around the collected logs and metrics.